-The U.S., Spanish, Colombian and Indian subsidiaries are engaged in the sale, marketing and technical support services of the Company's products in the Americas, Colombia and India, respectively.
-The European (excluding Spanish), Japanese, NZ, UK, Singaporean, HK, African, Turkish and Australian subsidiaries are engaged in marketing and technical support services of the Company's products in Europe, Japan, Oceania, UK, Asia and Africa, respectively.
+The French, Singaporean, Indian, Colombian and U.S, subsidiaries are engaged in sales and marketing, technical support services and other services of the Company's products.
+The European (excluding Spanish), Japanese, UK, HK, African, Turkish and Australian subsidiaries are engaged in sales and marketing and other services.